tusdotnet/tusdotnet/README.md

 * `ITusStore` - Support for the core protocol
 * `ITusCreationStore` - Support for the Creation extension

-## Project structure

-* Source\tusdotnet contains the actual implementation
-* Source\OwinTestApp contains a small test app to test the implementation (solution also includes tusdotnet)

-## TODO
+## Roadmap
-* ~~Complete the implementation of the core protocol :)~~
-* Implement extensions:
-  * ~~Creation~~
-  * Expiration
-  * Checksum
-  * Termination
-  * Concatenation
+* Next release:
-* Add support for http overrides (to support older browsers)
-* Add support for file tracking so that we can return 410 instead of 404 for abandoned files
   * Add support for file metadata
+  * Add support for x-http-override (to support old clients)
+* Future releases:
   *	Add support for Upload-Defer-Length
-* Write tests
+  * Add support for more extensions: Expiration, Checksum, Termination and Concatenation
+  * Add support for file tracking so that we can return 410 instead of 404 for abandoned files
+  * Figure out a nice way of normalizing downloads with third party stores.

 ## License
 This project is licensed under the MIT license, see [LICENSE](LICENSE).